 Determines the type of the values that are acceptable.
 The allowed types are Boolean, DateTime, Integer, Float, String.
 Acceptable values for each type are listed here: ReportParameterType The default parameter type is String.

-Specifies the parameter name and used to access the parameter.
+Specifies the parameter name.
+Use it to access the parameter.
 The name must be a valid identifier - may contain only digits (0-9), letters (a-z, A-Z), and underscore sign (_).
 Must begin with a letter or underscore.

 Used to specify value for the parameter.
 It can be blank, value of the allowed types, an Expression that evaluates to a value of the allowed types, or IEnumerable containing values of the allowed types.

 When a parameter accepts multiple values (MultiValue=True), you can set the value by programmatically assigning an IEnumerable of the allowed types.

-Specifies the text for the parameter to be displayed in the report viewer as prompt to the end user.
+Specifies the text for the parameter to be displayed in the report viewer as a prompt to the end user.
 It can be blank, string or Expression.
 If not set, the Name of the parameter will be used instead.

 When you use an Expression to set the property, data fields should not be used and respectively they are not listed in the Edit Expression Dialog.

 Specifies whether the editor will have UI in the parameters area.
 If you turn on the Visible property for at least one report parameter, the parameter area is shown when previewing the report in the report designer or in the report viewer.

 Determines if null (Nothing in VB.NET) value is acceptable.